As amended October 11, 2014

-(a) To be eligible as a director, the individual must be APR, be a member of the Society in good standing and have at least one of the following qualifications: (1) held a leadership role within the Society, including, but not limited to, served as a member of a Chapter, District or Section board of directors, chaired a national or local committee or task force, or served as an Assembly delegate; or (2) served as a public relations professional for 20 or more years, with increasing levels of responsibility.
+(a) To be eligible as a director representing a District, the individual must be APR, be a member of the Society in good standing and have at least one of the following: (1) experience in a leadership role within the Society, including, but not limited to, service as a member of a Chapter, District or Section board of directors, chair of a national or local committee or task force, or service as an Assembly delegate; or (2) experience as a public relations professional for 20 or more years, with increasing levels of responsibility.

-(b) To be eligible as an officer, an individual must meet the eligibility criteria required of a director and must have served on the Society’s board.
+(c) To be eligible as an officer, an individual must meet the eligibility criteria required of a director representing a District and must have served on the Society’s board.
 A person currently serving as a director may seek to be elected for an officer position.